conan-io/conan-io.github.io/_posts/2021-09-15-Conan-XRay-Integration.markdown

 ## Conclusions

-Making your C/C++ builds more secure with XRay and Artifactory is just a matter of minutes.
+Making your C/C++ builds more secure with Xray and Artifactory is just a matter of minutes.
 You can configure the rules that fit your company's security policies and trigger complex actions using features such as webhooks.
-If you want to try and run a cloud-hosted Artifactory instance with XRay support, you can [create a new Artifactory free-tier account](https://jfrog.com/start-free/).
+If you want to try and run a cloud-hosted Artifactory instance with Xray support, you can [create a new Artifactory free-tier account](https://jfrog.com/start-free/).